divyanshupundir/mavlink-kotlin/README.md

 ### serialization
 Tools for serializing and deserializing MAVLink message/frame Kotlin objects to and from a byte stream.
-More specifically, it contains extension functions on `ByteBuffer` to encode and decode different sizes of int, uint, float, strings/characters, arrays, etc.
+More specifically, it contains extension functions on `ByteArray` and `ByteBuffer` to encode and decode different sizes of int, uint, float, strings/characters, arrays, etc.

 ### generator